Feed the Long-Term Pipeline for Metals

 The submission is due no later than Tuesday, January 16, 2018 at 8:59pm PST / 11:59pm EST. Late submissions will not be accepted.

-There will be two formal rounds of judging to determine semi-finalists and three finalists.
+There will be two formal rounds of judging to determine semi-finalists and four finalists.
 A team from the University of British Columbia composed of individuals with varying backgrounds will conduct the first round of judging.

-UBC will filter submissions to provide a short list, which will then be given to Goldcorp to select semi-finalists and three finalists who will be invited to attend the #DisruptMining event during the 2018 Prospectors and Developers Association of Canada (PDAC) Conference in Toronto.
+UBC will filter submissions to provide a short list, which will then be given to Goldcorp to select semi-finalists and four finalists who will be invited to attend the #DisruptMining event during the 2018 Prospectors and Developers Association of Canada (PDAC) Conference in Toronto.
 Semi-finalists will be invited to showcase at the Innovation Expo, and Finalists will be invited to participate in the “shark-tank” style live finale.
 All submissions will be judged according to the scoring rubric.
 Questions?
-Contact email@example.com.
+Contact firstname.lastname@example.org.

 Finalists will have the opportunity to negotiate up to CAD$1 million in investment for a proof of concept at one of Goldcorp’s mines or direct investment in the winning technologies as described further in the rules below.